oxygenxml/oxygen-ai-positron-custom-connector-addon/README.md

     * POSITRON_CONNECTOR_AUTH_CLIENT_SECRET: The secret of the client.
     * POSITRON_CONNECTOR_AUTH_AUDIENCE: The audience for the token, typically the API or service you're accessing.
 Optional.
     * POSITRON_CONNECTOR_AUTH_ORGANIZATION: The organization name or identifier.
 Optional.
+    * POSITRON_CONNECTOR_AUTH_SCOPE: The OAuth 2.0 scope to request when generating the access token.
+Optional.
+    * POSITRON_CONNECTOR_AUTH_TOKEN_URL: Full URL to the token endpoint used to obtain the access token.
+When this variable is defined, it overrides the default behavior and is used directly for the OAuth token request.
+Example: *https://your-okta-domain.com/oauth2/abc123/v1/token*.
+    If this variable is not set, the request URL is constructed automatically using the following pattern: *https://<POSITRON_CONNECTOR_AUTH_DOMAIN>/oauth/token*

 Here you can find more information about how you can find these values in Auth0: [Auth0 Client Credentials Flow Parameters](https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow/call-your-api-using-the-client-credentials-flow#parameters)
 * Model: The model to use.